openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * Extension points to add Credential format specific parameters or claims in the Credential Issuer metadata, Credential Offer, Authorization Request, Credential Request, and Batch Credential Request,
 * Credential format identifiers to identify Credential format specific set of parameters and claims to be applied at each extension point.
 This set of Credential format specific set of parameters and claims is referred to as a "Credential Format Profile" in this specification.

-This specification defines Credential Format Profiles in (#format_profiles) for W3C Verifiable Credentials as defined in [@VC_DATA] and ISO/IEC 18013-5 mDL as defined in [@ISO.18013-5] that contain Credential Format specific parameters to be included at each extension point defined in this specification.
+This specification defines Credential Format Profiles in (#format-profiles) for W3C Verifiable Credentials as defined in [@VC_DATA] and ISO/IEC 18013-5 mDL as defined in [@ISO.18013-5] that contain Credential Format specific parameters to be included at each extension point defined in this specification.
 Other specifications or deployments can define their own Credential Format Profiles using the above-mentioned extension points.

 The issuance can have multiple characteristics, which can be combined depending on the use cases: